ahillss/ReverseEngineeringNotes/README.md

 * objdump from [binutils](https://www.gnu.org/software/binutils) (e.g. ```objdump -M intel -S -D -z binary_file > dump.asm```)
 * [borg](http://www.caesum.com) for win32 binaries

-The assembly generated cannot just be plugged into an assembler due to that the dissassembler may add additional information to the input to help in readability, data declarations may be reversed as assembly to produce nonsense instructions and amongst other problems.
+The disaseembled assembly cannot used with an assembler due to the data sections being interpreted as instructions and also disassemblers sometimes insert extra information or instructions that aren't always valid assembly.

 ### Decompiler

-Useful to see the structure of the code, identitfy externed global variables from libraries or to identify class virtual tables which can be difficult to discern from the assembly only.
+Reading vast amounts of code from the disassembly can be difficult, a decompiler can make that job much easier.
+It can also be useful for identifying global variables (from libraries) and class virtual tables.
 A good one is [IDA](https://www.hex-rays.com/products/ida/).

-It should be noted that the C/C++ source generated will not have completely valid syntax and will often be missing type information (except for their byte sizes).
+The C/C++ source generated will not have completely valid syntax and will often be missing type information (except for their byte sizes).

 ### Learning assembly

-There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)) and be able to use the other.
+There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)) and have no trouble using the other.

 For Intel style the book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.